Shuozhen/DBiT-Notes/README.md

 # DiBT-Notes
 Learning notes for DBiT, credit to Mingyu Yang https://github.com/MingyuYang-Yale/DBiT-seq.

-## DBiT work flow (don't redo this part unless to set up a new environment)
+## DBiT work flow (don't redo this part unless to set up a new environment, at least effective at 2022/05/04)
   1. Experiments on tissue samples;
      - Sample thickness < 10 um;
      - 50 * 50 barcodes;